yuvalrubinil/KITTI-Lens-Contamination/articles/articles.md

 https://arxiv.org/abs/2511.09740

 Showed that improper data splitting leads to over-optimistic results.
-Teaches you how to shuffle your KITTI data without "leaking" info between train/test sets.
+Teaches you how to shuffle the KITTI data without "leaking" info between train/test sets.